 Biosystems & Agricultural Engineering

-Topics related to food quality and safety, ecosystems protection, homeland security and health protection, biomass utilization, and renewable energy development.
+Topics related to food quality and safety, food science and food processing, ecosystems protection, homeland security and health protection, biomass utilization, and renewable energy development.

 Topics related to accounting, marketing, leadership, finance, administration, supply-chain management, human resources, and other topics pertaining to business and industry.